APWG/export-data-by-date/README.md

-# Export data from ECX by Date Range
+# Export data from eCX by Date Range
-Export data from ECX by date range
+Export data from eCX by date range